 Every year, Dollywood gives coaster enthusiasts a behind-the-scenes glimpse of the park and some of its most popular attractions.
-Last year, as part of the 10th-annual event, attendees had the chance to tour the park’s large rides maintenance shop, where many of Dollywood’s roller coaster trains are inspected, cleaned and rebuilt.
+In 2018, as part of the 10th-annual event, attendees had the chance to tour the park’s large rides maintenance shop, where many of Dollywood’s roller coaster trains are inspected, cleaned and rebuilt.

 Dollywood’s growing operating season has presented the park’s 85-employee maintenance team with a unique challenge: how to continuously ensure that rides are operating in the best condition possible without closing rides.